slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Managing is delegating.
 Your speed as a manager is the speed of your team.

 Be productive, not cheap.
 Stop dicking around trying to figure stuff out that someone else already knows.
-Instead of generalizing and saying «management is useless», it's more correct to say «bad management is counterproductive».
+Instead of generalizing and saying «management is useless», it’s more correct to say «bad management is counterproductive».
 The only reason there’s so many awful managers is that people like you refuse to do the job.

 A manager should make himself 2 questions a day: